varnish/Varnish-Book/varnish_book.rst

 The solutions provided in this book or by your instructor are not necessarily better than your own.

 To complete this book, you need the following installation:
-- Varnish 4.0 or later
+- Varnish Cache Plus  4.0 or later
 - TODO
 - TODO